 Packing for the beach is usually the easiest type of packing.
 But I have put together a few essentials that you do not want to forget on your trip to Hawaii.
 You can also click the link above to see my complete beach packing list post!

 Sunscreen and Lip Balm – You can get sunscreen on every corner of Hawaii but it is a lot more expensive than bringing your own.
-Also if you have a preference on brand or have kids with sensitive skin, you will want to make sure you have the brand you like.
-Make sure if it is over 100mls that you put it in your checked luggage.
-Also make sure you pack reef safe sunscreen!
 If you want a great lip balm, I suggest this one available at Sephora.
 You can also get it on Amazon here.

 Beach Blanket – This might sound frivolous, but if you have kids, especially younger ones, this blanket is perfect!
-It is big, light and folded up with a convenient carry handle.
-I called it my luxury item in my suitcase as it took up a fair bit of room but we used it every day and it beat those sand mats that you can buy at all of the stores.
+It is big, light, and folded up with a convenient carry handle.
+I

 Reusable Shopping Bag – Hawaii is way ahead of the rest of the United States when it comes to recycling.
 They do not have plastic bags and expect you to be prepared.
 You can bring your own small nylon bag from home or there are plenty of cute Hawaiian print ones to buy in Hawaii.
 Need another Hawaiian souvenir idea?
 This is one!

-Baby Powder – One of the popular beach hacks is to pack some baby powder when you go to Hawaii (or any beach destination!).
+Baby Powder – One of the popular beach hacks is to pack some baby powder when you go to Hawaii.
 When you have sand all over your feet, apply some baby powder and the sand will quickly come off!
 Beats getting rubbing blisters from the sand between your toes!
 You can get convenient travel sized ones here

 Here are some more of my posts on Hawaii: